vsariola/sideaxes-m/README.md

 Tips
 ----

-- Remember to set(gca,'visible','off') for the main plot to disable Matlab's own ticks
+- Remember to set(gca,'visible','off') for the main plot to disable Matlab's own ticks, grids etc.
 - Study how `rangeline.m` and `ticks.m` take advantage of the convenient coordinate system so that their implementation is very simple.
 Try writing your own versions of these functions to internalize how the coordinate system works.
 - The `location` parameter passed to `sideaxes.m` is stored in the UserData of the newly created axes.
 This is a bit of a hack, but `labels.m` uses this to know on which side to display the labels by default.
 You may need this information if you write generic functions to work along with `sideaxes.m`.
-- All of the functions provided pass unrecognized name value parameters to the functions used internally.
+- All of the functions provided pass unrecognized name value parameter pairs to the functions used internally.
 Thus: `ticks(...,'Color','b')` and `labels(...,'FontName','Times New Roman')` both work.
 - `ticks.m` can make the ticks go inside the plot area: just disable clipping by `ticks(...,'clipping','off')`.
 Ticks does not recognize this parameter - it is just passed forward to the internally used `line` command.

 More examples